k2s/sysadmin/README.md

 All changes in the server config should be tracked with etckeeper.
 This way, others can follow the changes you make.
 Good commit messages are important.

+### Backup & Restore

+Right now, there is no general backup solution for everything.
+Some services already have a borgbackup setup, some are reproducible through GitHub actions + the documented steps in this repository, and some are not backed up at all.
+This is bound to change in the future.